-It is best to experiment with new products such as protein, energy gels and carbo-loading during training periods rather than on the day of a race.
+It’s best to experiment with new products such as protein, energy gels and carb-loading during training periods rather than on the day of a race.
 Monitor your symptoms alongside your food and drink intake:

 How can I prevent runner’s trots?

-1. Maintain Hydration: drink approximately 1 litre of water per hour of exercise to replace the water you lose through sweat.
+- Maintain hydration: drink approximately 1 litre of water per hour of exercise to replace the water you lose through sweat.

 - Stick to your routine: don’t change anything on the day of a race